starwing/luautf8/README.md

 It mainly used to compatible with Lua's own string module, it passed all string and pattern matching test in lua test suite[2].

-It also add some useful routines against UTF-8 features, some like:
+It also adds some useful routines against UTF-8 features, such as:
 - a convenient interface to escape Unicode sequence in string.
 - string insert/remove, since UTF-8 substring extract may expensive.
 - calculate Unicode width, useful when implement e.g. console emulator.
 - a useful interface to translate Unicode offset and byte offset.
+- checking UTF-8 strings for validity and removing invalid byte sequences.

 Note that to avoid conflict with the Lua5.3's buitin library 'utf8', this library produce a file like lua-utf8.dll or lua-utf8.so. so use